ThunderRed1578/Obesity-or-CVD-risk-Classify-Regressor-Cluster-CSC17104/source/Asking Question.md

 <h1 id="iii" style="font-weight: bold">III.
 Question 3: (điền câu hỏi vào)</h1>

 <h2 id="iii_1" style="font-weight: bold">1.
-Reason</h2>
+Question</h2>

 <h2 id="iii_2" style="font-weight: bold">2.
-Benefit</h2>
+Meaningful & Challenging</h2>

 <h2 id="iii_3" style="font-weight: bold">3.
-Necessary step</h2>
+Motivation & Benefits</h2>

 ---

 <h1 id="iv" style="font-weight: bold">IV.
 Question 4: (điền câu hỏi vào)</h1>

 <h2 id="iv_1" style="font-weight: bold">1.
-Reason</h2>
+Question</h2>

 <h2 id="iv_2" style="font-weight: bold">2.
-Benefit</h2>
+Meaningful & Challenging</h2>

 <h2 id="iv_3" style="font-weight: bold">3.
-Necessary step</h2>
+Motivation & Benefits</h2>

 ---

 <h1 id="v" style="font-weight: bold">V. Question 5: The Impact of Digital Lifestyle (TUE) and Physical Activity (FAF) on Obesity</h1>

 <h2 id="v_1" style="font-weight: bold">1.
-Reason</h2>

-* **High Relevance (Meaningful):** We live in a digital era where screen time (`TUE`) is unavoidable.
-This question addresses the most "pressing" issue of modern public health: The Sedentary Lifestyle.

-* **Analytical Complexity (Challenging):** This relationship is not simply linear.
-We aren't just comparing A to B; we are examining the interaction between two opposing forces: Technological Sedentarism vs. Physical Effort.
-It requires multi-dimensional visualization techniques to find the balance point.
+Question</h2>

+How does the correlation between time spent using technology devices (`TUE`) and physical activity frequency (`FAF`) impact obesity levels?
+Specifically, can maintaining a high frequency of physical activity (high `FAF`) effectively mitigate or neutralize the weight gain risks associated with a sedentary lifestyle caused by prolonged technology use (high `TUE`)?

 <h2 id="v_2" style="font-weight: bold">2.
-Benefit</h2>

-* **Decoding Myths:** It answers a tough question, "Can diligent exercise completely offset the harm of sitting at a computer all day, or is the damage irreversible?"

-* **Practical Recommendations:** Instead of generic advice like "exercise more," you can provide specific figures (e.g., If you use a computer for >5 hours, you need an activity level of `FAF` > 2 to maintain weight).

-* **Social Value:** The analysis results are immediately applicable to office workers and IT students-the demographic groups at highest risk.
+Meaningful & Challenging</h2>

+**Meaningful:**

+* **Real-World Relevance:** This analysis addresses one of the most pressing public health issues of the modern era: The Sedentary Lifestyle.
+In a digital age where screen time (`TUE`) is unavoidable for work and study, understanding its direct correlation with health is critical.

+* **Practical Value:** It moves beyond theoretical observation to provide a clear picture of how modern habits impact physical well-being.

+**Challenging:**

+* **Analytical Depth:** The relationship is not simply linear.
+This analysis requires examining the interaction between opposing forces: the passive nature of Technological Sedentarism versus the active nature of Physical Effort.

+* **Complex Visualization:** It requires multi-dimensional visualization techniques to locate the "balance point," rather than a simple comparison of variable A to variable B.

 <h2 id="v_3" style="font-weight: bold">3.
-Necessary step</h2>
+Motivation & Benefits</h2>

+**Why is this question worth investigating?**

+* To decode the common myth: "Can diligent exercise completely offset the physiological harm of sitting at a computer all day, or is the damage irreversible?"

+**What benefits or insights would answering this question provide?**

+* **Decoding Myths:** It provides a definitive answer to whether exercise can neutralize the effects of prolonged screen time.

+* **Practical Recommendations:** Instead of generic advice, it yields specific insights (e.g., "If you sit for >5 hours, you specifically need Activity Level > 2 to maintain weight").

+* **Social Value:** The findings are directly applicable to high - risk demographics like office workers and students, offering them a scientific basis for lifestyle changes.

+**Who would care about the answer?**

+* **Target Audience:** Office workers, IT students/professionals, and anyone with a desk job - demographics at the highest risk of obesity.

+**What real-world problem does this inform?**

+* **Actionable Advice:** Instead of generic advice like "exercise more," this analysis provides specific, data-driven thresholds.

+* **Example Outcome:** Determining if a user has a TUE > 5 hours, they specifically need a FAF > 2 to maintain weight, enabling precise lifestyle adjustments.

 ---

 <h1 id="vi" style="font-weight: bold">VI.
 Question 6: Multivariate Analysis of Meal Frequency (NCP) and Water Consumption (CH2O)</h1>

 <h2 id="vi_1" style="font-weight: bold">1.
-Reason</h2>

-* **Scientific Verification (Meaningful):** There is a lot of anecdotal advice like "eat small frequent meals" or "drink lots of water to lose weight."
-This question turns those rumors into statistical hypotheses to verify whether they are true or false based on real data.

-* **High Technical Requirement (Challenging):** To answer this, we cannot use raw data.
-We must perform Feature Engineering (creating user groups: "Healthy Group" vs. "Unhealthy Group") and use statistical tests (like T-tests) to prove that the difference is statistically significant, not random.
+Meaningful & </h2>

+How does the combination of the number of main meals (`NCP`) and daily water consumption (`CH2O`) contribute to the classification of obesity levels?
+Is there an optimal behavioral pattern (e.g., "Eating frequent small meals combined with high water intake") that maintains "Normal" weight and is statistically distinct from the behaviors of obesity groups?

 <h2 id="vi_2" style="font-weight: bold">2.
-Benefit</h2>

-* **Actionable Strategy:** It provides a clear "action formula."
-Users will know exactly which specific combination (e.g., >2L water + 4 meals/day) yields the best results, rather than just trying to starve themselves.

-* **Uncovering Unexpected Insights:** We might discover that drinking water is more critical than the number of meals, or vice versa.
-This helps optimize weight loss efforts by focusing on the most important factor.
+Meaningful & Challenging</h2>

+**Meaningful:**

+* **Scientific Validation:** There is an abundance of anecdotal advice (e.g., "eat small frequent meals," "drink water to lose weight").
+This analysis is meaningful because it turns those rumors into statistical hypotheses, verifying truth versus fiction using real data.

+* **Decision Making:** It provides a scientific basis for dietary planning rather than relying on intuition.

+**Challenging:**

+* **Technical Complexity:** This cannot be answered with raw data alone.
+It involves a multi-step workflow including Feature Engineering (creating "Healthy" vs. "Unhealthy" user groups).

+* **Statistical Rigor:** It requires the use of statistical tests (such as T-tests) to prove that observed differences are statistically significant and not just random noise.

 <h2 id="vi_3" style="font-weight: bold">3.
-Necessary step</h2>
+Motivation & Benefits</h2>

+**Why is this question worth investigating?**

+* To uncover unexpected insights, such as determining if water intake is a stronger predictor of weight control than meal frequency, allowing for prioritized efforts.

+**What benefits or insights would answering this question provide?**

+* **Actionable Strategy:** Users will gain a specific blueprint for success (e.g., identifying that ">2L Water + 4 Meals/day" is the most effective combo), rather than guessing.

+* **Prioritization of Efforts:** It uncovers which factor is more critical—hydration or meal frequency - allowing people to focus their limited energy on what matters most for weight loss.

+**Who would care about the answer?**

+* **Target Audience:** Individuals seeking weight loss, nutritionists, and health coaches looking for optimized strategies.

+**What real-world problem does this inform?**

+* **Actionable Strategy:** It aims to produce a clear "Action Formula."

+* **Example Outcome:** Users will understand the specific combination (e.g., >2L Water + 4 Meals/day) that yields the best results, optimizing their weight loss journey by focusing on factors that actually move the needle.